All Collections

 Flashing Blue

-Network issue
+Network issue.

-If the AC41 is solid orange for more than 5 minutes, it's not receiving enough power, or the boot process has failed
+If the AC41 is solid orange for more than 5 minutes, it's not receiving enough power, or the boot process has failed.

-Plugin the AC41 to a different power outlet.
-Swap the AC41’s power cable with another AC41’s power cable
+2. Swap the AC41’s power cable with another AC41’s power cable.

-The access controller is not added to Command
+The access controller is not added to Command.

-Confirm the serial beneath the power supply of the AC41 matches the serial number in Command.
-If they don’t match, add the correct serial number and wait for the controller to check-in
+Confirm that the serial beneath the power supply of the AC41 matches the serial number in Command.

-If the AC41’s LED is stuck flashing orange for 30 minutes or more then it's unable to finish a firmware upgrade
+If the AC41’s LED is stuck flashing orange for 30 minutes or more, then it's unable to finish a firmware upgrade.

 No LED

-Connect the AC41’s power cord to a different outlet.
-Swap out the power cable with another AC41’s cable
+1. Connect the AC41’s power cord to a different outlet.

-• For Mac users, open a terminal window and enter
+• For Mac users, open a terminal window and enter:

 • sudo sntp -sS time.control.verkada.com